 But let’s not get ahead of ourselves.
 To start with the old Whitmans:

-Bernard Crosby Whitman is the subject of a brief entry in the 1904 “National Cyclopedia of American Biography” says he was born in Massachusetts in 1827.
-A newspaper clipping suggests his original name was and that he was granted legal permission to change it in 1842).
+Bernard Crosby Whitman is the subject of a brief entry in the 1904 “National Cyclopedia of American Biography,” which says he was born in Massachusetts in 1827.
 He graduated from Harvard in 1846, studied law and was admitted to the bar in Maine in 1849.
 Then he heard about what was happening in California and came west, arriving in San Francisco in 1850.
 Among other activities of note, he was a Whig Party member of the state Assembly for one term and ran as a Know Nothing — nativist, exclusionary — candidate for Congress in 1856.

 Mary Elizabeth Church was born in Albion, Michigan, in 1842.
 She was apparently brought to California as a child, and her hometown when she married Bernard was Rough and Ready, a Gold Rush settlement in Nevada County; newspaper accounts, in the Daily Alta California and Sacramento Union, reported the wedding ceremony took place in Nevada Clounty on July 14, 1858.
 (Take note of the dates and the ages they imply: If accurate, Bernard was 15 years Mary Elizabeth’s senior; she would have been 16 years old when she married a man twice her age. )